SubhanRaj/Python-Programming/List/readme.md

 * In Python programming, a list is created by placing all the items (elements) inside a square bracket [ ], separated by commas.
 * List is an inbuilt data structure in Python.
 It is a collection of elements which is ordered and changeable.
 * Lists are used to store multiple items in a single variable.
+* List is a mutable data type, i.e., the value of a list can be altered.
+* Lists are similar to arrays in C language.
+* Lists are used to store multiple items in a single variable.

 ## Creating a List